mmistakes/minimal-mistakes/_pages/software/owl2query.markdown

 {% include figure image_path="/assets/images/owl2query/sparqlexample3.png" alt="OWL2Query query example 3" %}

-In the graph the sub property of atom is represented as an arrow between two rbox nodes in the RBox area with a "SubPropertyOf" stereotype.
+In the graph the sub property of atom is represented as an arrow between two Rbox nodes in the RBox area with a "SubPropertyOf" stereotype.
 This graph has two nodes that contain the label representing the variable y.
 This means that the nodes reference the same term from different parts of the query.
 This fact is represented in the graph interactively.
-When the user tries to interact with the node the node's borders that reference the same term are emphasized.
-Also a dashed line drawn to the other nodes using the same term.
+When the user tries to interact with the node's borders that reference the same term are emphasized.
+Also, a dashed line drawn to the other nodes using the same term.

 ## Publications